blurrycontour/zuul-gerrit/doc/source/drivers/gerrit.rst

       comments containing ``retrigger`` somewhere in the comment text are added to a change.

+   .. attr:: added

+      This is only used for ``hashtags-changed`` events.
+It accepts a regex or list of regexes that are searched for in the list of hashtags added to the change in this event.
+If any of these regexes match a portion of any of the added hashtags, the trigger is matched.

+   .. attr:: removed

+      This is only used for ``hashtags-changed`` events.
+It accepts a regex or list of regexes that are searched for in the list of hashtags removed from the change in this event.
+If any of these regexes match a portion of any of the removed hashtags, the trigger is matched.

    .. attr:: require-approval

       .. warning:: This is deprecated and will be removed in a future